MichaelPatzer/ReCrystal/README.md

 3. ShelxL (https://shelx.uni-goettingen.de/index.php)
 4. XD2006 (https://www.chem.gla.ac.uk/~louis/xd-home/download.html)
 5. If you run CRYSTAL17 on a HPC, you may need subcry17 and subprop17 (see folder *sub_script*)

+## Path where you should store the executable files

+... update shortly ...

 ### The refining process